muthonioprah/Maize-Crop-Disease-Detection-Using-Machine-Learning-and-Computer-Vision/README.md

 The data used can be found here: https://drive.google.com/drive/u/0/folders/1ZN10fE_EiETKviM-TOGfpMYGb0JDxwd9

 ##Setup/Installation Requirements
 Use Google Colab or Jupyter Notebook for data preparation and analysis.
-Import pandas and Numpy libraries for data manipulation.
+Import tensorflow libraries for data manipulation.
 Loading datasets and previewing datasets.
-Cleaning data; Renaming columns for uniformity, and dropping insignificant columns.
+Cleaning data; Building the model, Training the model and testing it.

 ## Known Bugs
 No known bugs.